About 7% of Americans, or 20 million people, have what doctors call paruresis, or shy bladder syndrome.

 And of those 20 million, 18 million of them are DUDES!
+There's even a not-for-profit organization called the International Paruresis Association which has support groups for pee shy people.

 To put these numbers in context, about 10% of humans are left-handed and 9% of Americans wear contacts regularly.